 ‘As the hunters attack the king of beasts in the forest, so my friends attack me.
 They assail me on every side.’

-Job then goes back to his death wish but in the end, he wants God to simply leave him alone.
+Job then goes back to his death wish, Job 10:17-22, but in the end, he wants God to simply leave him alone.
 Notice the words he uses to describe how’s he feeling.
+He says God brings new witnesses against him, increases His anger toward him and His forces come against him wave upon wave, Job 10:17.

 Mason, in his commentary, says the following.